SongCanChen11/BackFluxDuringAOB/MetabolicModel/ReadMe.md

 <br />

-## Scenario 3 (modelling of rAOB by reversing the sites for energy investment and energy harvest of AOB in Scenario 2)
+## Scenario 3 (predicting the feasiblity of rAOB by reversing the energy investment and harvest sites of AOB in Scenario 2)

 ### 1. Model setup
 * Reduction of F<sub>420</sub> and Fd<sub>ox</sub> are considered as sites that need energy investment during the rAOB.